 Ameriflight is the nation’s largest Part 135 cargo airline.
 Founded in 1968, Ameriflight has grown from a small air charter and cargo service carrier to an international operator with 14 bases, 1,500 weekly departures, and 200 destinations.
 The company is headquartered in Dallas, TX and has more than 500 employees including over 150 pilots and over 100 aircraft.
 Ameriflight provides feeder services for overnight express carriers such as UPS, FedEx, and DHL.

-Jetstream Aviation Capital is a Miami-based aircraft lessor founded in 2010 specializing in commercially operated regional turboprop aircraft, and is the largest global owner of Saab 340 and 2000 aircraft and associated spares and engines.
-Jetstream’s portfolio of over 150 aircraft also includes Beech 1900, Cessna Caravan, Embraer EMB-120 and Pilatus PC-12 passenger and cargo aircraft.
+Jetstream Aviation Capital is a Miami-based aircraft lessor specializing in commercially operated regional turboprop aircraft, and is the largest global owner of Saab 340 and Saab 2000 aircraft and associated spares and engines.
+Jetstream’s portfolio of over 150 aircraft also includes ATR 72-600, Cessna Caravan, Embraer EMB-120 and Pilatus PC-12 passenger and cargo aircraft.